sankitdev/sankitdev/README.md

 I'm a passionate developer eager to learn and create amazing things with code.
 I love the challenge of building web applications from start to finish and seeing them come to life.

-When I'm not coding, you might find me with my nose in a book (I'm particularly fond of history, philosophy, and science), exploring new technologies, contributing to open-source projects, or sipping on a cup of chai. 🍵📚
+When I'm not coding, you might find me with my nose in a book (I'm particularly fond of history, philosophy, and science), exploring new technologies, contributing to open-source projects.📚

 ---